-On campus in the academic year a student enrolled for six or fewer credit hours is entitled to the services of the Campus Health Office, library privileges, normal course materials, the student newspaper and the use of College Center facilities.
+On campus in the academic year a student enrolled for six or fewer credit hours is entitled to the services of the Student Health Center, library privileges, normal course materials, the student newspaper and the use of College Center facilities.

 On campus or on student teaching assignment in the academic year, a student enrolled for seven or more credit hours is entitled to obtain every regular college service accorded to full-time registrants.
 In addition to the services above listed, the student is issued an identification card or validation stamp, which provides for admission to campus athletic events, performing art plays and productions, selected lectures and other public events specified for admission under the I.D. card.
-The college annual, Cache la Poudre, will be issued also each spring quarter to a student in residence who has enrolled for seven or more credit hours in each of the three quarters of the academic year.
+The college annual, Cache la Poudre, will be issued also each spring quarter to a student in residence who has enrolled for seven or more credit hours in each of the three quarters of the academic years.
+Full-time students are also covered by a student health services program.
+Details of this coverage may be obtained from the Student Health Center.